-According to the Bureau of Labor Statistics there were 447,200 injuries involving sprains/strains in 2011.
+According to the Bureau of Labor Statistics there are over 440,000 sprain and strain injuries each year.
 With cooler temperatures, the muscles take longer to warm up, so it is imperative that employees take time each morning to stretch.
 Proper lifting techniques and body mechanics also reduce the risk of these injuries from occurring.

 Always use proper lifting techniques:

 - Lift with your legs, not your back.

 - Size up the load before you lift.

 - Do not twist you body when lifting.

 - Stop lifting immediately if you feel pain.

 - Do not lift heavy object above or away from you body.